gumimaciky/english-for-designers/case-study/index.md

 ### Branding & Visual Assets

-The identity system was designed to be "portable" and cohesive across various physical and digital touchpoints:
+The visual identity was designed to feel portable and adaptable, allowing it to exist seamlessly across both physical and digital spaces while still maintaining a strong sense of cohesion.
+Rather than functioning as a static branding system, the identity behaves almost like an extension of the performance itself — shifting, flowing, and evolving depending on the environment it appears in.

-Logo Design: A complex, chrome-textured script that mirrors the fluid movement of the dance.
-It is featured prominently against contrasting organic backdrops, like the lily pads in the opening visual.
+The logo became one of the central storytelling elements of the project.
+Its chrome-textured script was inspired by the fluidity and physicality of dance movement, almost resembling liquid metal frozen in motion.
+Placed against soft organic backdrops, such as lily pads featured in the opening visual, the contrast between the reflective metallic typography and natural forms reinforces the dialogue between opposing aesthetics present throughout the project.
+The logo does not simply act as a branding mark, but as a visual representation of movement, tension, and transformation.

 ![case-study/README.md](logo.jpeg)
 ![case-study/README.md](Logo_stone.PNG)